SLM's al-Nur to launch initiative for peace conference inside Sudan

-January 11, 2020 (KHARTOUM) - Mohamed Abdel-Rahman Al-Nayer, the Spokesman of the Susan Liberation Movement led by Abdel Wahid al-Nur (SLM-AW) said that his Movement would launch an initiative to hold peace talks inside the country by the end of January.
+January 11, 2020 (KHARTOUM) - Mohamed Abdel-Rahman Al-Nayer, the Spokesman of the Sudan Liberation Movement led by Abdel Wahid al-Nur (SLM-AW) said that his Movement would launch an initiative to hold peace talks inside the country by the end of January.

 The SLM-AW declined to take part in the ongoing negotiations for a comprehensive brokered by the government of South Sudan.
 The holdout group says the Forces for Freedom and Change and the military component of the transitional government have no legitimacy as they are accused of stealing the revolution.